-Murcia’s Future Resilience Lab will work as co-creation space, supporting citizen science and crowdmapping of climate change impacts, tailoring policy solutions aimed at improving urban performance.
+Murcia Lab will work as co-creation space, supporting citizen science and crowdmapping of climate change impacts, tailoring policy solutions aimed at improving urban performance.
 The labs will strengthen the horizontal connection between all the institutional bodies that are involved in the improvement of the urban environment, and the vertical one, between all the urban actors who live and use the city, to be able to develop preparedness models to mitigate the impacts of the identified challenges.
-This working method proposal will deal with one of the fundamental aspects of contemporary urban management: the production of data through the citizen's involvement useful for the development of management and simulation models (city digital twin model).
+This working method proposal will deal with one of the fundamental aspects of contemporary urban management: the production of data through the citizen's involvement that is useful for the development of management and simulation models (city digital twin model).

 Key Features